ada-url/idna-rust/README.md

 Known limitations:
 - Performance is mixed compared to the mature `idna` crate
-- **Ada-idna is significantly faster for single Unicode/complex domains** ⚡
+- **Ada-idna is significantly faster for single ASCII and Unicode domains** ⚡
-- **4.67x faster for simple Unicode domains, 7.60x faster for complex Unicode domains**
+- **13.37x faster for simple Unicode domains, 19.23x faster for complex Unicode domains**
 - Some test cases fail due to expected value discrepancies
 - Unicode table data may be incomplete
 - Error handling needs refinement